aiis-group/bibliometrics/README.md

 # Bibliometrics Scraper

-Python script that reads ULPGC researcher data from a file and scraps information from Google Scholar or Research Gate if the url is given.
-Generates a new file with the collected information.
+Python script to find researchers and scrap their data.

 ## Features

-- Several output file formats: JSON, CSV or XLS
+~~- Several output file formats: JSON, CSV or XLS.~~ Currently working on Firebase Realtime Database.
+- TODO - Find:
+    - By keywords
+    - By organization code.
+    - Stoppable and resumable searchs in order to prevent ban and recover from it.
+    - Configurable search limits and intervals.
+    - Mail notification when new researchers are found.

 - Scraps:
     - Researcher personal information
     - Researcher's Fields